 In this paper, we propose a general method to model subjectivity of users, define a novel similarity measurement to calculate the worthiness, and identify factors that influence a user's retweeting behavior considering his subjectivity.

-The rest of the paper is organized as follows: firstly related works are described; we give the definition and establishment details of the proposed subjectivity model, before the subjectivity similarity is defined; then the factors are specified for the retweeting analysis problem;following are experiments of quantitative evaluation; and we summarizes the paper and points out future work finally.
+The rest of the paper is organized as follows: firstly related works are described.
+We give the definition and establishment details of the proposed subjectivity model, before the subjectivity similarity is defined.
+Then, the factors are specified for the retweeting analysis problem.
+Further experiments of quantitative evaluation are given.
+Finally, we summarizes the paper and points out future work finally.

 \section{Related Work}